input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   and used for vote's encryption and tallying processes.

-The generation of the proposals set or proposal submission procedure aswell as voting committee definition and voters registration are not subjects of this paper.
+The generation of the proposals set or proposal submission procedure as well as voting committee definition and voters registration are not subjects of this paper.

 ### Initial setup